The Org Topologies MADE method introduces Elevating Katas to get change going.

 Cultural Shift: Over time, Elevating Katas influence not just processes, but also the culture, encouraging transparency, continuous learning, and a broader understanding of “product” and customer outcomes.

-In short, Elevating Katas are deliberate, repeatable, systemic improvement routines that help organizations lift their practices to a higher, more impactful level.
+In short, Elevating Katas are deliberate, repeatable, systemic, and strategic improvement routines that help organizations lift their practices to a higher, more impactful level.

 Here's how to make sure that the application of Elevating Katas is systemic: